prisma-collective/docs/docs/processes/enrolment.md

 ### **Challenges and Opportunities in Enrolment**
 Enrolment poses unique challenges, such as managing diverse stakeholder expectations and ensuring long-term commitment.
 However, these challenges also present opportunities for innovation:

-1. **Innovative Engagement Strategies**: Developing novel methods for engaging stakeholders, such as using narrative-based approaches or embodied practices.
+1. **Innovative Engagement Strategies**: Developing novel methods for engaging stakeholders, such as using narrative-based approaches or embodied [[practice|practices]].
 2. **Decentralized Governance**: Implementing decentralized governance models to enhance transparency and community involvement in enrolment processes.
 3. **Capacity Building for Resilience**: Developing capacities for self-organization and resilience within enrolment teams to mitigate risks associated with external dependencies.